d-krupke/cpsat-primer/README.md

 solver.parameters.num_workers = 8  # use 8 cores
 ```

-Here the solvers used by CP-SAT 9.9 on different parallelization levels for an
+Here are the solvers used by CP-SAT 9.9 on different parallelization levels for
-optimization problem and no additional specifications (e.g., decision
+an optimization problem and no additional specifications (e.g., decision
 strategies).
 Note that some parameters/constraints/objectives can change the
-parallelization strategy Also check
+parallelization strategy.
+Also check
 [the official documentation](https://github.com/google/or-tools/blob/main/ortools/sat/docs/troubleshooting.md#improving-performance-with-multiple-workers).

 - `solver.parameters.num_workers = 1`: Single-threaded search with